 Wayfinder is deployed into a Kubernetes cluster.
 The installation creates Wayfinder's Management Cluster, shown on the left side of this diagram.
-This cluster uses a MySQL or Postgres database to store data such as Wayfinder users, teams, events, etc.
+This cluster uses a MySQL or Postgres database to store data such as Wayfinder users, workspaces, events, etc.

 Regardless of this choice, we recommend the following cloud configuration:

 - Use a dedicated cluster to host Wayfinder because it creates and manages namespaces as workspaces are created.

 - Install Wayfinder into a cluster that is not running other workloads.